How to donate books while the library is closed due to COVID-19

 How, and when, can I donate books?

-- We accept donations throughout the year at the front desk.
+- We accept book donations throughout the year at the front desk.
 While the Friends do put out a press release asking for donations just prior to the book sale, we appreciate donations that are made at any time.